-The five 3-credit courses lead the student through the basics of emergency management and homeland security and on to more complex issues and topics in these interrelated fields.
+Each three-credit homeland security course leads you through the basics of emergency management and homeland security and on to more complex issues and topics in these interrelated fields:

 The university reserves the right to change or update the curriculum at any time.
 The university will notify students of any changes officially through the university website.

 Step 2 of 2

 By clicking the button above, Post University has your consent to use automated technology to call, text and email you at the information above, including your wireless number, regarding educational services.
 It is not a requirement to provide this consent to receive education services.

 "At Post University, you never get lost in the crowd.
 Everyone here is treated like a star."

 "I am grateful to have been a part of Post’s Honors Program.
 The small class sizes and culturally enriched trips opens students up to a different side of learning."